matthieugomez/batchappend/README.md

 ## description

 When, between two datasets, two variables have differing types (string vs numerical), `append` throws an error.
-With the `force` option, `append` converts the strings to missing values.
+With the `force` option, `append` converts the string variables to missing values.
 Instead, the command `capappend` converts the numerical variable to strings, without destroying information.

 ## installation